 Nanny Taxes in Illinois

-Household employers need to comply with tax, wage, and labor laws that affect nannies, in-home senior caregivers, and other household employees.
+Household employers must comply with tax, wage, and labor laws affecting nannies, in-home senior caregivers, and other household employees.
 While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
 Here’s what you need to know about nanny taxes in Illinois.

 Illinois Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-State, city, and county rates in Illinois are all higher than the federal minimum wage of $7.25/hour and will apply depending on the location of work.
+State, city, and county rates in Illinois are all higher than the federal minimum wage of $7.25/hour and will apply depending on the work location.

 In Chicago, the minimum wage is $15.80/hour.
-This is the rate that applies to domestic workers regardless of the number employed by a family.
+This rate applies to domestic workers regardless of the number employed by a family.

 In the rest of Cook County (outside of Chicago), the rate is $13.70/hour.